Homepage of the site 'What to do with your life?'

 1.

-Deconstruct speeches that are just a facade.
+Deconstruct the discourse that only relies on a facade.

 Some examples: